SAP-samples/teched2025-IN260/exercises/Excercise_01.md

 # Exercise 1 - Create the necessary Trading Partner Profile
 In this exercise, you will learn how to set up a complete Trading Partner Profile for EDI processing within a B2B integration scenario.
 The steps guide you through:
 - Creating a unique Interchange Control Number (ICN) using number ranges.
-- Setting up a Trading Partner Profile, including company details and identifiers for EANCOM and IDOC payloads.
+- Setting up a Trading Partner Profile, including company details and identifiers for UN/EDIFACT and IDOC payloads.
 - Configuring Identifier Groups to manage multiple sender identifiers.
 - Defining Trading Partner System Details, including type systems and communication channels.
 - Creating Trading Partner Parameters to support dynamic data injection into mappings and headers.